Slimformation/slimformation/slimfo/README.md

 **Building, watching, etc**

-`brunch build`
-`brunch watch`
+`npm play`

 The above will compile everything to their proper places.
+You can also do `brunch watch` or `brunch build`.

 - [Brunch's documentation](http://brunch.io/#documentation)
 - [How Brunch's config.coffee works](https://github.com/brunch/brunch/blob/master/docs/config.md)